utahmobl/opencap-processing-grf/README.md

 5. (Optional): Install an IDE such as Spyder: `conda install spyder`
 6. Clone the repository to your machine:
     - Navigate to the directory where you want to download the code: eg. `cd Documents`.
 Make sure there are no spaces in this path.
-    - Install git if you have not already: 'conda install -c conda-forge git'
+    - Install git if you have not already: `conda install -c conda-forge git`
     - Clone the repository: `git clone https://github.com/utahmobl/opencap-processing-grf.git`
     - Navigate to the directory: `cd opencap-processing-grf`
 7. Install required packages: `python -m pip install -r requirements.txt`